Professional Identity and the Culture of Physics

-In this research area we examine the teaching and learning of university physics in terms of identity.
-Physics students are tacitly expected to fit in with the culture of physics.
-What kind of physics identity can students create in their encounter with the culture of physics and how is this identity affected by factors such as socio-economic group, cultural background, gender, etc?
+In this research area we examine the teaching and learning of university physics in terms of building a professional identity.
+What kind of professional identity can be created in the encounter with the culture of physics and how is this identity affected by factors such as socio-economic group, cultural background, gender, etc.?
+Some examples include: How well the goal of creating future physics teachers resonates with the goal of creating future physicists, and how does this relate to optimizing teacher education; and, exploring how students learn to participate in physics as a discipline.

 Our research in the area of physics teacher education and the culture of physics has bearing on questions of the recruitment and retention of all students who read physics as part of their degree programme.